 As far as salad goes, this orange and tomato salad is a real favourite of mine.
-It is as beautiful to look at as it is delicious.
+It is as beautiful to look at as it is delicious and healthy.

 It is such a fresh salad and it will fit in nicely on a buffet table.
 I have served it alongside lots of different kind of food and it has always been a big hit.